 Low Viscosity to Fill Tight Spaces and Excellent Air Release

-In a clean, dry container; combine (by volume) 2 parts resin with 1 part hardener, and mix thoroughly for 2 minutes.
+In a clean, dry container; combine (by volume) 2 parts resin with 1 part hardener, and mix thoroughly for 4 to 5 minutes.
 Then add desired pigments, continuing to mix until the epoxy is completely colored.
+Add 3 minutes of additional mixing time after pigment addition.
 After mixing, pour the epoxy into your mold.
 See our Knowledge Base for more detailed tutorials.

 Possible between 25 - 48 hours providing the previous pour is firm but still tacky.
 Once tack-free it is necessary to sand between layers to ensure proper adhesion.